-109. For the first time in 2020 and, in any case, after the stock assessment for bluefin tuna in the eastern Atlantic and the Mediterranean that confirms the full recovery of the stock, the Commission following the scientific advice provide by the SCRS, shall decide on the continuity of this management plan or in a possible revision of the rules defined therein.

-- 110. Notwithstanding paragraph 109, an ICCAT Intersessional Working Group of Panel 2 shall be established each year in March in order to: - a) Approve the annual fishing plans, annual capacity plans, farming plans and inspection plans sent to ICCAT under paragraph 12 of this Recommendation; - b) To discuss any possible doubts about the interpretation of this Recommendation and revise it if so decided.
+- 109. For the first time in 2020 and, in any case, after the stock assessment for bluefin tuna in the eastern Atlantic and the Mediterranean Sea that confirms the full recovery of the stock, the Commission following the scientific advice provide by the SCRS, shall decide on the continuity of this management plan or in a possible revision of the rules defined therein. - 110.
+Notwithstanding paragraph 109, an ICCAT Intersessional Working Group of Panel 2 shall be established each year in March [at least in 2019 and 2020] in order to: - a) Approve the annual fishing plans, annual capacity plans, farming plans and inspection plans sent to ICCAT under paragraph 12 of this Recommendation; - b) Discuss any possible doubts about the interpretation of this Recommendation and produce draft amendments to this recommendation to be discussed at the Annual Commission meeting.